BWeeks101/C4/readme.md

 8. Scroll down to 'GitHub Pages'
 9. Change Source from 'none' to 'master' and click 'Save'
 10.
 The project was then developed using [Gitpod](https://gitpod.io/).
 There are no differences between the developed and deployed versions, and no additional code branches.
-Changes saved in gitpod were commited and pushed to github frequently throughout the development process.
+Changes saved in Gitpod were committed and pushed to GitHub frequently throughout the development process.

 Running the code locally would involve installing a webhost, downloading the latest [commit](https://github.com/BWeeks101/C4/archive/master.zip), then extracting that zip to an appropriate folder to be hosted by the local webhost.

 There are far too many potential applications and configurations to list them here in detail.
-The site contains HTML, CSS, and JavaScript so should not be complex to host, however I would recommend sticking to the hosted site on [Github Pages](https://bweeks101.github.io/C4/).
+The site contains HTML, CSS, and JavaScript so should not be complex to host, however I would recommend sticking to the hosted site on [GitHub Pages](https://bweeks101.github.io/C4/).

 ## Credits